joshtynjala/actionscript-3.0-developers-guide/security/air-security/html-security-in-adobe-air.md

 <div>

-If a window that is created via a call to the JavaScript `window.open()` method displays content from a non-application security sandbox, the window’s title begins with the title of the main (launching) window, followed by a colon character.
+If a window that is created via a call to the JavaScript `window.open()` method displays content from a non-application security sandbox, the window's title begins with the title of the main (launching) window, followed by a colon character.
 You cannot use code to move that portion of the title of the window off screen.